Colin Miles

 Colin Ian Miles (born Colin Pluck; 6 September 1978) is an English former footballer who played as a defender.

-He began his career with Watford between 1996 and 2000, though would play little role in the club's rise from the Second Division to the Premier League.
-After a stint with Greenock Morton in 2000, he moved on to non-league Dover Athletic later in the year following spells with Greenock Morton and Stevenage Borough.
+He began his career with Watford between 1996 and 2000, though he would play little role in the club's rise from the Second Division to the Premier League.
+After a stint with Greenock Morton in 2000, he moved on to non-League Dover Athletic later in the year following spells with Greenock Morton and Stevenage Borough.
 In 2001, he signed with Yeovil Town; he would become a cult figure at the club over his five-year stay, helping them win promotion from the Conference National to League One.
-He spent two years from 2006 with Port Vale, before ending his career with Woking at the end of the 2008–09 season.
+He spent two years from 2006 with Port Vale before ending his career with Woking at the end of the 2008–09 season.